 The gardens of Versailles saw their first grand fête in May 1664, the Pleasures of the Enchanted Island.
 This elaborate garden party marked the beginning of Versailles’ transformation from Louis XIII’s hunting lodge to Louis XIV’s Palace of Glory.

 Louis XIV invited 600 guests to the spectacle hosted in the freshly enlarged and dolled-up gardens of Versailles from May 7 to May 13.
-He had dedicated the festivities to his mother Anne d’Autriche and his wife Marie-Thérèse, yet nobody doubted it was actually a party in honor of the King’s mistress, Louis de La Vallière.
+He had dedicated the festivities to his mother Anne d’Autriche and his wife Marie-Thérèse, yet nobody doubted it was actually a party in honour of the King’s mistress, Louise de La Vallière.

 Day two brought more small amusements during the day and in the evening La Princesse d’Élide, a comedie-ballet composed by Molière and Lully, was performed.
 Louis XIV, still in the role of Roger, showed the court to the stage set up in the gardens, where shepherds and shepherdesses surrounded by fauns danced and sang to the music of flutes and violins.

 On the third day, the enchanted palace of Alcine was illuminated by fireworks, while an artificial whale and its two calves carried Alcine over the waters.
 Alcina, realising that the liberation of her captive knights might take place any minute, seeks to fortify her enchanted island, but in vain.
 Her spell is broken and the captured knights storm and destroy her palace.

 Day four and five, were not less splendid.
 The King invited to a banquette, horse races, a promenade in the menagerie along the vast enclosures of exotic animals, lotteries were hosted among smaller and larger amusements in several parts of the garden and chateau.
 Les Fâcheux, another comedie-ballet by Molière, entertained the court on the evening of day six.